ssh-mitm/ssh-mitm/README.md

 The output will be shown in both sessions.

-## Advanced usage

-SSH-MITM proxy server is capable of advanced man in the middle attacks and can be used in scenarios, where the remote host is not known or a single remote host is not sufficient or public key authentication is usded.

-### Public key authentication
+## Public key authentication

-Public key authentication is a way of logging into an SSH/SFTP account using a cryptographic key rather than a password.

-The advantage is, that no confidential data needs to be sent to the remote host which can be intercepted by a man in the middle attack.

-Due to this design concept, SSH-MITM proxy server is not able to reuse the data provided during authentication.

-It you need to intercept a client with public key authentication, there are some options.

-#### Request ssh agent for authentication

-SSH supports agent forwarding, which allows a remote host to authenticate against another remote host.

-SSH-MITM proxy server is able to request the agent from the client and use it for remote authentication.
-By using this feature, a SSH-MITM proxy server is able to do a full man in the middle attack.

-Since OpenSSH 8.4 the commands scp and sftp are supporting agent forwarding.
-Older releases or other implementations, does not support agent forwarding for file transfers.
+SSH-MITM is able to intercept connections with publickey authentication, but this requires a forwarded agent.
+If no agent is forwarded it's possible to redirect the traffic to a different host.

+When a client uses publickey authentication SSH-MITM uses the same key as the remote host for authentication.
+If the user os not allowed to login to the remote server with publickey authentication, SSH-MITM falls back to password authentication.

-Using agent forwarding, SSH-MITM proxy server must be started with --request-agent.
+Using agent forwarding, SSH-MITM must be started with --request-agent.

     $ ssh-mitm --request-agent --remote-host 192.168.0.x